 There are five levels of membership:

 All membership options ensure you are a member of the EAOHP for a period of two years.
-If you attend an EAOHP Conference, as this includes two year membership, the remaining duration of the purchased membership will be carried over, once this expires.
+Membership is on a rolling basis and expires two years after the date of joining.

 To become a member, please click here and follow the instructions detailed.

 To renew a membership subscription click here and follow the instructions detailed.

 Membership enquiries should be directed to the Membership Officer, Cristina di Tecco.

 At its biennial conference the Academy awards a lifetime fellowship to two individuals whom, in the opinion of the Executive Committee, have made an exceptional contribution to the discipline of occupational health psychology.
 The College of Fellows currently includes:

 - Tage Kristensen (2000)